mpytlik-intel/edge-ai-libraries/libraries/dl-streamer/docs/source/architecture_2.0/architecture_2.0.md

 # Architecture 2.0

-> **Note:** The Architecture 2.0 approach is being deprecated in favor of aligning Intel® DL Streamer with [GStreamer analytics library](https://gstreamer.freedesktop.org/documentation/analytics/index.html).
+> **Note:** The Architecture 2.0 approach is deprecated in favor of aligning the Intel® DL Streamer with [GStreamer analytics library](https://gstreamer.freedesktop.org/documentation/analytics/index.html).

-Intel® DL Streamer Pipeline Framework release 2022.2 introduces new architecture 2.0, aiming for the following goals:
+Intel® DL Streamer Pipeline Framework release 2022.2 introduced architecture 2.0, aiming for the following goals:

-1. **Memory interop on CPU and GPU.** Provide independent sub-component (library) for zero-copy buffer sharing and memory mapping between various frameworks and memory handles on CPU and GPU.
-The zero-copy optimization technique is especially and critically important for devices connected with host via PCI, including dGPU.
+1. **Memory Interop on CPU and GPU.** Provide independent sub-component (library) for zero-copy buffer sharing and memory mapping between various frameworks and memory handles on CPU and GPU.
+The zero-copy optimization technique is especially, critically important for devices connected with host via PCI, including dGPUs.
 This sub-component also defines abstract C++ interfaces [Source](./api_ref/class_dlstreamer_Source), [Transform](./api_ref/class_dlstreamer_Transform) and